Bible 7

 Grade 8

 The purpose of this class is to give students a better understanding and knowledge of the foundation of our great country.
-This course begins with a study of the structure of our government and the Constitution.
-This course then studies United States history from the causes of the Civil War to present day.
-Students will receive an appreciation of current events and how history has had an impact on those events and how those events have an impact on recent history.
-Throughout the year, students will receive an overview of the Colonial and Revolutionary periods.
+This course begins with a study United States history from early exploration to the creation of the Republic.
+The course continues with the study of the structure of our government and the Constitution.
+Students will receive an appreciation of current events and how history has had an impact on those events.

 Civics